-At Hyperallergic, it's Big Show Review Week.
-Brent Burket is in the process of reviewing the Brucennial piece by piece, and I checked out the National Academy Museum's 185th Annual Exhibition.
-Here's an excerpt from the post, which went on line earlier today.
+At Hyperallergic, it’s Big Show Review Week.
+Brent Burket is in the process of reviewing the Brucennial piece by piece, Nancy Agabian is at the Whitney Biennial, and I checked out the National Academy Museum’s 185th Annual Exhibition.
+Here’s an excerpt from the post, which went on line earlier today.

 “Contemporary artists — especially those who make objects, like painters and sculptors —live in the past.
 We study art history, freely friending artists from different generations, appropriating styles, and creating imaginary salons of like-minded spirits both living and dead.
 The National Academy Museum’s Annual Exhibition, often seen as the Whitney Biennial’s dowdy cousin, still privileges the rich traditions that bigger museums, galleries, and curators often overlook when they focus on younger, sexier media like video, installation, and social sculpture.
 This year, due to the economic downturn, the 185th NAM Annual includes less art than usual, but has continued to choose outstanding artists deeply engaged in traditional studio practice.